Q-dimi/return_tests/README.md

 - [ ] randomized.when_arr_passed: object = if array passed in randomized.parameters, the params of array

-- [ ] randomized.multiply_amount: integer = the amount of times to multiply the function with random params
+- [ ] randomized.multiply_amount: integer = How many times to multiply row (create new objects with random params)

 - [ ] function_called: object = the object that contains the functions configuration